Groups, Orders, and Dynamics: The Space of Left-Orders

-{\bf Proof.} Let $\Gamma$ be a left-orderable group whose space of left-orders is finite.
+\begin{lem} \end{lem} {\bf Proof.} Let $\Gamma$ be a left-orderable group whose space of left-orders is finite.
 For a finite-index subgroup $\Gamma_*$ of $\Gamma$, the conjugacy action on $\mathcal{LO}(\Gamma)$ is trivial.
 This means that every left-order of $\Gamma$ is bi-invariant (hence Conradian) when restricted to $\Gamma_*$.
-The lemma then follows from Proposition \ref{listailor}. $ \square$
+The lemma then follows from Proposition \ref{listailor} proved later on. $ \square$

 \vsp\vsp\vsp\vsp

 We may now proceed to show the first claim contained in Theorem \ref{tararin-theorem}.

 \vsp